Trump Left A Lot Unsaid About Mass Shootings, Domestic Terrorism — And His Own Words

 "When you're people in power, words do matter," said Daryl Johnson, the former lead analyst at the Department of Homeland Security for domestic terrorism.
 "When you dehumanize your opponents, whether Democrats, the news, immigrants, people of faith, of different faiths, you're running the risk of someone taking your words and acting upon it."

-Johnson wrote the report on right-wing domestic violent extremism in 2009 that became embroiled in controversy.
+Johnson wrote a report on right-wing domestic violent extremism in 2009 that became embroiled in controversy.
 That report concluded that right-wing extremist groups, spurred by a downward trending economy and the first black president, were recruiting and were on the rise.

 The NPR Politics Podcast